 When skin is free from dead skin cells and impurities, there is no chance of getting ingrown hair.

-But, exfoliation also makes the skin too sensitive because it removes one layer of the dead skin cells.
+But, exfoliation also makes the skin too sensitive because it removes one layer of dead skin cells.

 So, don’t exfoliate too close to epilation.